This post's overview:

 How an average person spends their 40K salary in London (millennial edition)

 Let’s see how an average young person spends their 40K salary in London.
-Let’s imagine Chrissy, a 27-year millennial, who rents a spacious 3-bedroom flat in Holloway (Zone 2) with two other friends.
-The rent for the place is around £2000 and the bills for Council tax, gas, electricity and water make the price go up to £2250.
-Chrissy pays £750 per month for rent.
+Let’s imagine Emma, a 27-year old, who rents a decent 3-bedroom flat in Holloway (Zone 2) with two other friends.
+The rent for the place is around £2400 and the bills for Council tax, gas, electricity and water make the price go up to £2700.
+Chrissy pays £900 per month for rent and bills.

-Her job is in Covent Garden, so she pays £140 per month on her unlimited travel card.
+Her job is in Covent Garden, so she pays £100 per month for transport (she works from home half of the time).
 If she cycled, she would have saved a lot of money over the year.
-She buys lunches every day, that’s £6 per day or £130 per month (counting 22 working days), and she pays for her mobile phone and gym membership around £50 per month as well.
-She buys groceries in Tesco, but she and her friends have a shared budget for food, so she only pays about £200 per month.
-She also likes going out for a few drinks at least twice per week, so she spends about £70 per week on going out (maximum £300 per month).
+She buys lunches every day, that’s £4-8 per day or, on average, £60 per month (she works from home half of the time), and she pays for her mobile phone and gym/Classpass membership around £80 per month as well.
+She buys groceries in Tesco, but she and her friends have a shared budget for food, so she only pays about £180 per month.
+She also likes going out for a few drinks at least twice per week, so she spends about £80 per week on going out (maximum £350 per month).

 As you can see, Chrissy is comfortable, but she can’t afford any luxuries.
 She can save a bit less and splurge from time to time, but she definitely doesn’t dine in Michelin restaurants every month!